trevorpogue/sections/README.rst

 other options for ``gettype``.
 Alternatively, if a dict is required just for visual printing purposes, use the faster ``'full_dict'`` option for ``gettype`` instead.
-This option returns dicts with valid values with keys that have string representations of the node names, but the keys are in reality references to node objects and cannot be referenced by the user through strings.
+This option returns dicts with valid values with keys that also have string representations of the node names, but the raw form of the keys are references to node objects and cannot be referenced by the user through strings.
 See the `Section.__call__()`_ method in the References section of the docs for more details on the ``gettype`` options.